-AP BIOLOGY 23600 Credit: 1
+AP BIOLOGY 23600 Prerequisites: Biology, Chemistry Credit: 1

 This course is designed for the high-ability student planning to major in science in college.
 It places Biology in its correct perspective as the logical end of the science curriculum and allows it to be taught from the chemical approach.
 The course prepares students for the AP Biology examination during the spring semester; students who receive a score of "3" or better may receive college credit for this course.
-This course must have certain number of students to be offered.
+This course must have a certain number of students to be offered.

-AP PHYSICS 23900 Prerequisite: Pre-AP Physics Credit: 1
+AP PHYSICS 23900 Prerequisite: Honors Physics Credit: 1

 This course is an advanced course and lab designed for students who are interested in majoring in science or engineering in college.
 This course covers topics in mechanics, electricity, magnetism, fluid mechanics, and thermal physics, waves and optics, and atomic and nuclear physics.
-Students enrolled in this course are expected to take the College Board AP examination in the spring.
+The course prepares students for the AP Physics examination during the spring semester; students who receive a score of "3" or better may receive college credit for this course.
 This course must have certain number of students to be offered.

-AQUATIC SCIENCE 24800 Prerequisite: 3 science credits Credit: 1
+AQUATIC SCIENCE 24800 Prerequisite: Biology Credit: 1